| Did you know ... | Search Documentation: |

 Signals bound to a foreign function through PL_signal()

-are reported using the term ’$foreign_function’(Address)
+are reported using the term ’$foreign_function’(Address).

-After receiving a signal mapped to throw
+After receiving a signal mapped to throw, the exception

 raised has the following structure: